Harry Redknapp 'flattered' to be linked with England job

 "I've had great support from everybody and that is important when you go through a situation I've been through you find out who your friends are for sure."

-Redknapp has been put forward by England players Wayne Rooney and Rio Ferdinand, and former captains Gary Lineker and Alan Shearer, among others, as the successor to Fabio Capello, who
+Redknapp has been put forward by England players Wayne Rooney and Rio Ferdinand, and former captains Gary Lineker and Alan Shearer, among others, as the successor to Fabio Capello, who resigned on Wednesday.

 A succession of top-flight managers, including West Brom manager Roy Hodgson, have also come out in praise of the Tottenham manager.